Skip to main content

 The museum will include:

-• The farm, farmstead, and enslaved quarters of James Hall, built in 1753
+• The farm, farmstead, and slave quarters of James Hall, built in 1753.

-• The farm, farmstead, and enslaved quarters of Hugh Hall, built in the 1830s
+• The farm, farmstead, and slave quarters of Hugh Hall, built in the 1830

 • A slave graveyard